Absolutely! Please call us at (718) 836-9800, ext. 3220 or email us at email@example.com.

-The exception is on Friday when we will provide a pizza lunch to campers; lactose and gluten-free options will be available.
+The exception is on Friday when we provide pizza and popsicles to campers; lactose and gluten-free options will be available.

-Additionally, we will provide campers with a daily snack.
+Additionally, we provide campers with a daily snack.

 All full-day programs run from 9:00 A.M. to 3:30 P.M. with drop-off beginning no earlier than 8:30 A.M. and late pick-up ending at 4:00 P.M.

-Recreational play includes outdoor activities such as water games, Gaga Ball, four square, tag, jump rope, freeze dance, obstacle courses, and visits to Prospect Park.
+Recreational Play includes outdoor activities such as water games, jump rope, freeze dance, tag, obstacle courses, and visits to Prospect Park.

 Enrichment Periods are available to 4th-9th grade campers.
-These auditioned-based programs are offered to campers who want additional instruction in dance or instrumental music.
+These auditioned-based programs are offered to campers who seek additional instruction in dance or instrumental music.

-Share time is a weekly activity that campers fondly anticipate!
+Share Time is a weekly activity that campers fondly anticipate!
 Each Friday afternoon, camp groups share the progress they’ve made toward their final performances in drama, dance, or instrumental.